Forgot Your iPhone or iPad Passcode? Here’s How to Reset the Password!

 - Choose the latest backup to restore from.

-2. Erase Your iPhone Using iCloud
+2. How to Erase an iPhone/iPad Using iCloud

 - Click on Erase iPhone.

-3. Erase Your iPhone Using Recovery Mode
+3. How to Reset an iPhone/iPad Using Recovery Mode

 - On an iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons at the same time.
 Keep holding them until you see the recovery mode screen.